apollographql/apollo/docs/source/tutorial/mutations.md

 Time to accomplish: _12 Minutes_

 With Apollo Client, updating data from a graph API is as simple as calling a function.
 Additionally, the Apollo Client cache is smart enough to automatically update in most cases.
-In this section, we'll learn how to use the `useMutation` Hook from React Apollo to login a user.
+In this section, we'll learn how to use the `useMutation` hook to login a user.

 ## What is the useMutation hook?